gcinini/hello-world/README.md

 This is a hello-world repository to learn GitHub

 ## Let's Learn
-Learning and skillng on Git and GitHub
+Learning and skilling on Git and GitHub

 ### Some tutorials:
 * https://www.freecodecamp.org/news/best-git-tutorial/